-A spent conviction is the same as having no conviction recorded.
-This means the disclosure requirements for that conviction will be limited.
-National Police Certificates won’t list any spent convictions so will not interfere with any applications for visas and some employment searches.
-Therefore when someone asks “have you previously been convicted of an offence” you can answer “No”.
-It is important to note, though, that certain government departments, the police and the courts will have access to information relating to your spent conviction if they have an exemption under the Spent Convictions Act 1988.
+National Police Certificates do not list spent convictions, which means that any convictions that are spent will not interfere with an applications for a visa or with some employment searches.
+A person who has a spent conviction can answer ‘no’ when asked if they have any criminal convictions.
+It is important to note, though, that certain government departments, the police and the courts have access to information relating to spent convictions if they have an exemption under the Spent Convictions Act 1988.

 The WA police can only spend a lesser conviction that is heard in the WA court.
 A lesser conviction is a fine of $15,000 or less, or a term of imprisonment that has not exceeded 12 months.
 The offence must also have occurred more than 10 years ago, with no other new offences in the last 10 years or no new ones which have incurred a fine greater than $500.

 Other convictions known as serious convictions can only be spent by a Judge in the District Court.
 A serious conviction is one in which the fine was greater than $15,000, or the term of imprisonment was longer than 12 months.

 Convictions for offences for which the penalty was life imprisonment cannot be spent.

 If the court declared your conviction spent, or if the police have declared a previous conviction spent for the purpose of your National Police Certificate, then you no longer have to disclose any details about that offence.
 This means that if you are applying for a job or a visa and you are asked to list any criminal or traffic convictions, you do not have to include the ones that have been spent.
 This also applies to any requirement in another Act or statutory instrument that may refer to a conviction.